plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Deletes a link between a sales price and a variation.
+Deletes a link between a sales price and a variation and deletes the sales price data.
 The ID of the sales price and the ID of the variation must be specified.
 An exception is thrown if at least one relation exists.

 ##### <strong>Parameters</strong>